-29The text reads: "The Times, Places and Manner of holding Elections for Senators and Representatives, shall be prescribed in each State by the Legislature thereof; but the Congress may at any time by Law make or alter such Regulations, except as to the Places of choosing Senators."
+43The text reads: "The Times, Places and Manner of holding Elections for Senators and Representatives, shall be prescribed in each State by the Legislature thereof; but the Congress may at any time by Law make or alter such Regulations, except as to the Places of choosing Senators."

-30For a summary of these laws, see Pildes, Howard L. J.
+44For a summary of these laws, see Pildes, Howard L. J.

-31Indeed, the Supreme Court has read this power expansively.
+45Indeed, the Supreme Court has read this power expansively.

-inertia.
+offices.
+As a practical matter, however, the idea of Congress taking over from the states the power to decide the structure of primary elections, even for national office, would confront the powerful forces of tradition and inertia.
 For those reasons, the most practical route to replacing closed primaries with open ones might well be individual state level efforts - particularly aided by those states that have direct-democracy devices, for as the California experience illustrates, voters tend to be more supportive than existing officeholders or existing party leaders in most places of open primaries.

 The second legal issue the effort to replace closed with open primaries would confront is whether Supreme Court doctrine poses any barriers to the constitutionality of open primaries.
 Until a few years ago, there would have been no question about that; as noted above, many states have used open primaries for years.
-But in a 2000 decision, the Supreme Court held that the political parties have First Amendment associational rights that make certain forms of state-mandated primaries unconstitutional.32 The Court held that California's unusual, crazy-quilt verison of the open primary unconstitutionally violated the associational rights of party members.
-I have criticized the analysis and the outcome in the Court's decision elsewhere.33 Even accepting the decision, though, only three states used the version of the open primary at issue in that case; if the Court's decision is limited to that peculiar form, constitutional law will not stand in the way of more widely used forms of open primaries.
-Indeed, the Court seems to have grown cautious already about extending the principles of its earlier decision.34 Thus, as a constitutional lawyer, I would offer two insights from the current state of the law.
+But in a 2000 decision, the Supreme Court held that the political parties have First Amendment associational rights that make certain forms of state-mandated primaries unconstitutional.46 The Court held that California's unusual, crazy-quilt verison of the open primary unconstitutionally violated the associational rights of party members.
+I have criticized the analysis and the outcome in the Court's decision elsewhere.47 Even accepting the decision, though, only three states used the version of the open primary at issue in that case; if the Court's decision is limited to that peculiar form, constitutional law will not stand in the way of more widely used forms of open primaries.
+Indeed, the Court seems to have grown cautious already about extending the principles of its earlier decision.48 Thus, as a constitutional lawyer, I would offer two insights from the current state of the law.
 First, one cannot say there is no risk that the Supreme Court will hold come to hold open primaries unconstitutional.
-But some commentators, including those who support open primaries, misunderstand or overstate this risk.
-35 I would guess that the Court will not hold open primaries, a longstanding feature of the
+But some commentators, including those who support open primaries, misunderstand or overstate this risk.49 I would guess that

-32See Cal.
+46See Cal.
 Democratic Party v.
 Jones, 530 U.S. 567 (2000).
 California had adopted a "blanket" primary, in which voters could choose, office by office, in which party's primary they wished to vote.
 For a full description and analysis of Jones, see Richard H. Pildes, Democracy and Disorder 68 U. Chi.
 L. Rev. 695 (2001).

-33Pildes, Supreme Court Foreword, 118 Harv.
+47Pildes, Supreme Court Foreword, 118 Harv.
 L. Rev. 29, 101-30 (2004).

-34Washington State Grange v.
+48Washington State Grange v.
 Washington State Republican Party, 128 S. Ct.
 1184 (2008).

-35Brownstein, for example, apparently informed by "lawyers in both parties," concludes that the Supreme Court has held, or will hold, open primaries unconstitutional.
-Hence, he suggests that only if state parties decide to choose open primaries will such primaries be adopted.
-Brownstein, at 378-89.
-The Supreme Court has certainly not yet held open primaries unconstitutional and, to the extent Brownstein is repeating predictions, I think they are much too pessimistic about the likely constitutionality of open primaries.
+49Brownstein, for example, apparently informed by "lawyers in both parties," concludes that the Supreme Court has held, or will hold, open primaries unconstitutional.
+Hence, he suggests that only if state parties decide to choose open primaries will such (continued...)

-American electoral landscape, unconstitutional.
-More to the point, it would be a serious mistake for those who support open primaries to shy away, out of fears that the Court will hold such primaries unconstitutional, from pursuing legislative efforts, state or national, to adopt open primaries.36
+the Court will not hold open primaries, a longstanding feature of the American electoral landscape, unconstitutional.
+More to the point, it would be a serious mistake for those who support open primaries to shy away, out of fears that the Court will hold such primaries unconstitutional, from pursuing legislative efforts, state or national, to adopt open primaries.50